axalix/boggle/README.md

 ![Boggle UI](https://c2n.me/47pGybk.png)

 ## How to install TODO
+1. be sure ports `3000` and `3001` are not used
-1. docker-compose build
+2. docker-compose build
-2. docker-compose up -d
+3. docker-compose up -d
-3. the game should be available in a browser here: http://localhost:3001/
+4. the game should be available in a browser here: http://localhost:3001/

 ## Game rules and assumptions
  One cube is printed with "Qu".
 This is because "q" is nearly always followed by "u" in English words.